harlan-zw/laravel-2h-coding-challenge/code/0-Task.md

 The calculation is on their Taxable income, which is income after the CoachConnect fee (13.5% fee after $1,000).
  See [Resident tax rates 2020-21](https://www.ato.gov.au/rates/individual-income-tax-rates/) for the rates to apply to taxable income.

-If a coach has a taxable income less then the $18,200, then the team would like an email to go to `sales@coachconnect.com`.
+If a coach has a yearly taxable income less then the $18,200, then the team would like an email to go to `sales@coachconnect.com`.

 Notes: